 Some people think that parents should teach children how to be good members of society.
 Others, however, believe that school is the place to learn this.
 Discuss both views and give your own opinion.

-It is believed that parents should be responsible for educating their children to be good members of society, while others argue that it is the job of the school.
-In my opinion, parents and schools would work hand-in-hand in order to raise a child into a role model citizen.
+It is often believed that parents should be solely responsible for raising the future generation into productive members of society, while others suggest that it is the primary role of the academe.
+In my opinion, both approaches are essential and cannot stand alone.

 Ian Tanpiuco is an ESL and virtual assistant.
 With a decade of experience, he has become an expert in his field.
 Dedicated to helping others achieve their goals, Ian works tirelessly in the classroom or as a virtual assistant.